 Of course, that means that this strategy is a lot more complicated and implementing it in-store does take time and effort.
 But that’s the point of following this strategy.
 In choosing to follow it, you’re able to cater for different markets.

 For example, Store 1 and Store 2 have a completely different target market when it comes to the Haircare category.
-Instead of simply providing the same range of products for that category, they’ve gone deeper to look at which products are selling so they can stock more of it.
+Instead of simply providing the same range of products for that category, they’ve gone deeper to look at which products are selling so they can stock more of them.
 As a result, they’re able to provide a more personalised shopping experience for their customers.

 Just to note, you’ll see that Store 1 and Store 5 in the above image have the exact same categories.
-In the context of category-based clustering, that simply means that after looking at all of the retail data, it makes sense to have the same categories (and thus same range of products).
+In the context of category-based clustering, that simply means that after looking at all of the retail data, it makes sense to have the same categories (and thus the same range of products).